SEVIERVILLE HOSPITALITY ASSOCIATION, INC.

 Section 8 - Transfer of Assignment of Membership.
 Membership in this Association is not transferable or assignable.

 Section 9 - Allied Membership.
 An Allied Member must meet the following criteria: (1) Be an individual, firm, partnership or corporation engaged in a business which has a mutual aid relationship with the hospitality industry outside the regular membership categories; (2) be approved by two-thirds (2/3) vote of the Board of Directors; (3) and pay the dues and assessments for Allied Membership.
 The Board of Directors shall be vested with authority to limit the number of Allied Members and fix the dues and assessments thereof.
 Notwithstanding, the Board of Directors may not unreasonably withhold approval of an application for Allied Membership based upon direct competition and or similar service offered by an existing Allied Member.
-Allied members are entitled to attend all meetings, and with permission from the presiding officer, to engage in discussion or debate, but Allied Members have no voting rights.
+Allied members are entitled to attend all meetings, and with permission from the presiding officer, to engage in discussion or debate, Allied Members have voting rights.
 Allied Membership also includes but is not limited to Conventions and Visitor Bureaus, Departments of Tourism, Convention Centers, Chambers of Commerce, Educators and Students.

 Section 10 - Vested Rights.
 No member of any type of the Association shall have any vested rights in membership or in the assets of the Association.